Perseid Meteor Shower 2026: When and How to Watch

 Body

-The Perseid meteor shower occurs every year from about July 23 to August 22, with the peak from late midnight August 11 to dawn August 13.
+The Perseid meteor shower occurs every year from about July 23 to August 22, but the peak comes late on August 12 into the predawn hours of Thursday, August 13.

 map of the stars in the night sky where you can see the persied meteor shower